IEPly

 Interaction Details

-The key interactions in ieply were designed to match the fast-paced, observation-heavy workflow of special education teachers—where documentation often happens in short bursts, across formats, and with minimal time.
+The key interactions in ieply support teachers’ fast, observation-heavy workflow, where documentation happens in short bursts with little time.

 Multi-modal Observation Input